 NHMRC financial statements due after 1 January 2014 do not require CIA justification for the carry forward of funds; unless it is the final year of the grant, then the extend grant duration request must be submitted.

 NHMRC have developed a Grantee Variation Policy to articulate NHMRC’s policy position on grantee variations.
+The policy sets out the variation process, the details and justification required in order to submit each variation type.

 - the completion of Final Report - Achievements and Expected Future Outcomes Summary within RGMS; and